kubescape/kapprofiler/README.md

 ### Data collected

 * Execve events: the process starts with arguments
+* File access: list of files that were opened in the container (and their access mode)
-* TCP connections: incoming and outgoing connection events (connect/accept)
+* Network connections: incoming and outgoing connection events
+* DNS: DNS requests and responses by the container - *Right now limited because of [this](https://github.com/inspektor-gadget/inspektor-gadget/issues/2008) issue*
 * Syscalls: system calls the application uses
-* Files touched: list of files the containers are touching (and their access mode) - *yet to be implemented*
+* Linux capabilities requested by the containerized processes

 ### Example of an application profile